yuanpinz/readpository/readpos/the-catcher-in-the-rye/the-catcher-in-the-rye.md

 **Chapter 25**. *Negative*.

-> Then what she did it damn near killed me she reached in my coat pocket and took out my red hunting hat and put it on my head.
+> Then what she did it damn near killed me she reached in my coat pocket and took out my red hunting hat and put it on my head.

 **Chapter 25**. *Positive*.